Dumitrescu-Alexandru/FMG/README.md

 - go to `data/qm9/data/qm9_edm`.
 - run `python create_edm_data_splits.py`.
 This will create `train.npz`, `test.npz`, `valid.npz` in `data/qm9/data/qm9_edm/qm9`.
-- run training (from Section _QM9 model training_).
+- run training after going back to the main project directory (from Section _QM9 model training_).
 This automatically creates correct format training file and saves it with the name specified in `--data_file` argument.
 Saved in `data/qm9/data`.
 - if you want to train the model, you can rerun the same training command

 ### Generating